PForet/Competitive-programming-prep/README.md

 # Introduction to competitive programming for interviews

+This file aims at giving an overview of the fundamentals needed to perform in coding interviews and competitive programming.
+If you don't have enough time to cover the material before an incoming interview, take at least a quick glance at the complexity of the different data structures, then move directly to the recommended practice exercises (and do the graph exercises only if you have the time).
+The exercises can seem complicated at first, so don't panic, practice makes perfect.

 ## Data structures

 The type of object in the data structure does not matter.
 Most of the time it will be integers.
 The most important thing to remember is the complexity of the data structures for the four basic operations: